 Each master’s degree candidate is advised to consult with their Program Director as to when and how to form a thesis committee.
 The Graduate department chair, in consultation with the Program Director, chooses a faculty member to serve as the primary thesis advisor.
-The primary thesis advisor will help identify other members of the faculty (at least two) to serve as secondary advisors and as members of the thesis committee.
-At least two members of the thesis committee must be from the department in which the student is enrolled, and one must be from another department.
-Additional membership is not restricted and may include persons from outside the university who have qualifications acceptable to the department chair.
-Members of the thesis committee continue in their capacity until the student graduates or leaves the program of study.
+The primary thesis advisor will help identify other faculty members (at least two) to serve as secondary advisors and as members of the thesis committee.
+At least two thesis committee members must be from the department in which the student is enrolled, and one must be from another department.
+Additional membership is not restricted and may include persons outside the University who have qualifications acceptable to the department chair.
+Members of the thesis committee continue in their capacity until the student graduates or leaves the study program.
 The thesis committee will be responsible for guiding the student in the development of a thesis protocol.
 Once a protocol is acceptable, the thesis committee members advise the student on the conduct of the research and writing of the thesis document.
 Ultimately, the committee members will evaluate the student’s oral defense and final thesis document.

 For master’s degree programs, each student must carry out an original and meaningful research project acceptable to the department chair and the advisory committee.
-A written thesis, similarly acceptable, is to be prepared and must conform to the standard format determined by the Office of Graduate Studies of the School of Dental Medicine.
+A written thesis, similarly acceptable, must be prepared and must conform to the standard format determined by the Office of Graduate Studies of the School of Dental Medicine.
 The thesis must be submitted before the prescribed deadline.
 An oral examination (defense) of the thesis is required.
-This examination is administered by the student’s advisory committee before a standard date set by the Office of Graduate Studies of the School of Dental Medicine.
+The student’s advisory committee administers this examination before a standard date set by the Office of Graduate Studies of the School of Dental Medicine.
 The Advisor and all committee members must be present for the defense.
-Unanimous agreement of the committee is required to pass the thesis examination.
+A unanimous agreement of the committee is required to pass the thesis examination.
 A student must be registered for thesis credit or continuing graduate work during the semester in which the thesis examination is conducted.
-The thesis defense is ordinarily open to all members of the university faculty, student body, and guests.
+The thesis defense is ordinarily open to all members of the University faculty, student body, and guests.

-Each student is expected to maintain continuous registration and all requirements must be completed within five consecutive calendar years immediately following matriculation as an advanced education student, including approved periods of leave of absence.
-A student who fails to complete the requirements within five years must be formally readmitted with full standing in order to continue study, subject to terms of readmission, future time limits, and revised requirements for the award of the degree.
+Each student is expected to maintain continuous registration, and all requirements must be completed within five consecutive calendar years immediately following matriculation as an advanced education student, including approved periods of leave of absence.
+A student who fails to complete the requirements within five years must be formally readmitted with full standing to continue the study, subject to terms of readmission, future time limits, and revised requirements for the degree award.
 Prior status in the program is no guarantee of readmission and should not be assumed.

 Leave of Absence

-A student may request a leave of absence for personal reasons or reasons of health when anticipated or actual absence is in excess of three weeks.
+A student may request a leave of absence for personal reasons or health reasons when anticipated, or the actual absence is over three weeks.
 A written request for a leave of absence must include the reason for the request and the length of time requested.
 A leave of absence cannot exceed one calendar year.
-It must be submitted to the program director and to the associate dean of graduate studies of the School of Dental Medicine.
-The program director will forward the request with his/her response to the Committee on Graduate Studies.
+It must be submitted to the program director and the associate dean of graduate studies of the School of Dental Medicine.
+The program director will forward the request with their response to the Committee on Graduate Studies.
 In order to be eligible for such requests, the student must be currently enrolled and in regular attendance prior to the time or circumstances that necessitated the request.
 At the expiration of the leave, the student must resume registration unless formally granted an extension.
 A leave of absence does not extend the maximum time permitted for the completion of degree requirements.
-A student who fails to obtain an approved leave, or who fails to resume registration at the time expected, may be separated from the program.
-During the period of leave, it is expected that the student will not avail himself or herself of the teaching and research resources of the School of Dental Medicine or the university.
-At the end of an approved leave, reentry into the program is reviewed by the program director in concert with the Committee on Graduate Studies, and may not be at the same level attained at the time the leave was granted.
+A student who fails to obtain an approved leave or who fails to resume registration at the time expected may be separated from the program.
+During the period of leave, it is expected that the student will not avail themself of the teaching and research resources of the School of Dental Medicine or the University.
+At the end of an approved leave, the program director reviews reentry into the program in concert with the Committee on Graduate Studies and may not be at the same level attained when the leave was granted.
 Programs with a high patient case component may require that the clinical portion of the program be repeated in its entirety.
 Finally, the committee also reserves the right to place a student on leave of absence where it has been determined that the circumstances warrant, even in the absence of a formal request.